laurilehmijoki/s3_website/README.md

   S3 website.
 If the bucket does not exist, the command will create it for you.
 * Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

+### For Jekyll users

+Run the `s3_website cfg create` in the root directory of your Jekyll project.
+`s3_website` will automatically look for the site output in the *_site* directory.

+### For Nanoc users

+Run the `s3_website cfg create` in the root directory of your Nanoc project.
+`s3_website` will automatically look for the site output in the *public/output* directory.

+### For others

+It's a good idea to store the `s3_website.yml` file in your project's root.
+Let's say the contents you wish to upload to your S3 website bucket are in `my_website_output`.
+You can upload the contents of that directory by calling `s3_website push --site my_website_output`.

 ### Using environment variables

 You can use ERB in your `s3_website.yml` file which incorporates environment variables: